An

 ( wonky ears, balance etc );

-we took a 10-day Spring-break vacation to the Rocky Mountains, the Grand Canyon, etc.
+we took a 10-day spring break vacation to the Rocky Mountains, the Grand Canyon, etc.

-There are a couple of snaps of
+There are snaps of

 family